GoogleCloudDataproc/cloud-dataproc/gcloud/README.md

     ```bash
     ./bin/scp-m /path/to/your/install_gpu_driver.sh
     ```
-3.  **Execute and Monitor:** SSH into the node and run the script manually, piping the output to `tee` to mirror standard Dataproc logging.
+4.  **Execute and Monitor (Robust Execution):** Instead of standard SSH, use the `install-in-screen.sh` wrapper to execute the script.
+This safely encapsulates the execution in a detached `screen` session.
+If your SSH connection drops, running the command again will instantly re-attach you without interrupting the build.
     ```bash
-    ./bin/ssh-m 'sudo bash -x /tmp/install_gpu_driver.sh 2>&1 | tee /tmp/install_gpu_driver.log'
+    cd ../initialization-actions
+    ./gpu/install-in-screen.sh
     ```
-4.  *(Idempotent Retries)*: If your script uses completion sentinels, purge them before testing your fix to ensure the specific phase executes again.
+5.  *(Idempotent Retries)*: If your script uses completion sentinels, purge them before testing your fix to ensure the specific phase executes again.
     ```bash
+    cd ../cloud-dataproc/gcloud
     ./bin/ssh-m 'sudo rm -rf /opt/install-dpgce/complete'
     ```